khalido/blog/content/post/PyConAu2018.md

 - what can she do with this which she can’t do with a traditional flash kit?
   - led’s blink, so u need them in blink in coordination with your camera settings. this allows her to focus on a specific part of an object. traditional flashes are bigger, whole panels of lights

+**takeaway:** building a real tangible project is fun.
+Curcuit Python looks super easy to use.

 ## Writing fast and efficient MicroPython